 OBSCENITY/PROFANITY The act of using obscene or profane language by pupils, in verbal or written form or in pictures, caricatures, or obscene gestures.
-Administrative intervention to expulsion Administrative intervention to expulsion Confiscation of items; also possible remittance to authorities.
-PARAPHERNALIA Items related to or identified with the use of alcohol, tobacco and/or drugs, including but not limited to lighters, matches, pipes, rolling papers, etc. PERSONAL PROTECTION DEVICES The act of possessing, attempting to possess, handling, or transmitting a personal protection device (e.g., pepper gas, mace, stun gun, electric shock device, etc.) capable of inflicting bodily injury or causing physical discomfort to another person.
-Administrative intervention to expulsion.
+Administrative intervention to expulsion PARAPHERNALIA Items related to or identified with the use of alcohol, tobacco and/or drugs, including but not limited to lighters, matches, pipes, rolling papers, etc. PERSONAL PROTECTION DEVICES Administrative intervention expulsion Confiscation of items; also possible remittance to authorities.
+Administrative The act of possessing, attempting to possess, handling, or transmitting a personal protection device (e.g., pepper gas, mace, stun gun, electric shock device, etc.) capable of inflicting bodily injury or causing physical discomfort to another person. intervention to expulsion.
 PETITIONS The act of presenting petitions which are not free from obscene or libelous statements, personal attacks, or are not within bounds of reasonable conduct.
 Administrative intervention to expulsion.
 PHYSICAL ASSAULT The willful, unprovoked striking, physically threatening to strike, or act of intentionally injuring any student or employee.
+Against another student: Administrative intervention to expulsion.
+Against a school employee, contractor or volunteer: permanent expulsion [MCL 380.1311a.]
 PLAGIARISM The act of using another person's ideas or writings as one's own.
 Includes the copying of language, structure, idea, and/or thought of another and representing it as one's own original work.
 Administrative intervention to expulsion SCHOLASTIC DISHONESTY Includes but is not limited to the actual giving or receiving of any unauthorized aid or assistance or the actual giving or receiving of unfair advantage on any form of academic work.
 Administrative intervention to expulsion